 3. What is your greatest weakness?

 The confidence of the candidate in this question shows his self-knowledge and acceptance.
 Give an honest answer and remain confident.
-Remember that your weakness doesn’t makes you less deserving for the position.
+Remember that your weakness doesn’t make you less deserving for the position.
 Also tell the recruiter what are you doing for this weakness and how.

 4. Tell me about a situation where you did not get along with a superior.